Treatment of precancerous skin damage

 A range of skin repair solutions, evidence-based vitamins, and essential oil strategies form part of an expanding array of alternatives to conventional cryotherapy, which often causes scarring.

-We have recently welcomed Trudi as dermal therapist at DermaSurg.
-Trudi is available to do a complimentary skin analysis using our Skin Solutionist System to help identify the areas where your skin will benefit most from serums, peels, light therapy, microneedling, our medical grade cosmetic skin care ranges or anti-wrinkle treatments.
+Our aesthetic team of Lisa and Emily are always available to do a complimentary skin analysis, using our advanced skin analysis system to help identify the areas where your skin will benefit most from our range of aesthetic treatments including serums, chemical peels, light therapy, microneedling, IPL/BBR, Tixel, or our medical-grade cosmetic skin care ranges or anti-wrinkle treatments.

 Topical field treatments (creams, lotions, ointments)